Surname: Compound surnames

 Beyond the seemingly "compound" surname system in the Spanish-speaking world, there are also true compound surnames.
 These true compound surnames are passed on and inherited as compounds.
 For instance, former chairman of the Supreme Military Junta of Ecuador, General Luis Telmo Paz y Miño Estrella, has Luis as his first given name, Telmo as his middle name, the true compound surname Paz y Miño as his first (i.e. paternal) surname, and Estrella as his second (i.e. maternal) surname.
 Luis Telmo Paz y Miño Estrella is also known more casually as Luis Paz y Miño, Telmo Paz y Miño, or Luis Telmo Paz y Miño.
 He would never be regarded as Luis Estrella, Telmo Estrella, or Luis Telmo Estrella, nor as Luis Paz, Telmo Paz, or Luis Telmo Paz.
-This is because "Paz" alone is not his surname (although other people use the "Paz" surname on its own).
-In this case, Paz y Miño is in fact the paternal surname, being a true compound surname.
-His children, therefore, would inherit the compound surname "Paz y Miño" as their paternal surname, while Estrella would be lost, since the mother's paternal surname becomes the children's second surname (as their own maternal surname).
-"Paz" alone would not be passed on, nor would "Miño" alone.

-To avoid ambiguity, one might often informally see these true compound surnames hyphenated, for instance, as Paz-y-Miño.
-This is true especially in the English-speaking world, but also sometimes even in the Hispanic world, since many Hispanics are unfamiliar with this and other compound surnames, "Paz y Miño" might be inadvertently mistaken as "Paz" for the paternal surname and "Miño" for the maternal surname.
-Although Miño did start off as the maternal surname in this compound surname, it was many generations ago, around five centuries, that it became compounded, and henceforth inherited and passed on as a compound.

-Other surnames which started off as compounds of two or more surnames, but which merged into one single word, also exist.
-An example would be the surname Pazmiño, whose members are related to the Paz y Miño, as both descend from the "Paz Miño" family of five centuries ago.

-Álava, Spain is known for its incidence of true compound surnames, characterized for having the first portion of the surname as a patronymic, normally a Spanish patronymic or more unusually a Basque patronymic, followed by the preposition "de", with the second part of the surname being a placename from Álava.
+This is because "Paz" alone is not his surname.